t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 * accommodating for constrained devices {{RFC7228}}, so with IoT, REST is not only used for scaling out (large number of clients on a Web server), but also for scaling down (efficient server on constrained node, e.g., in energy consumption or implementation complexity)
 * facilitating efficient transfer over (often) constrained networks and lightweight processing in constrained nodes through compact and simple data formats
 * avoiding (or at least minimizing) the need for human interaction through machine-understandable data formats and interaction patterns
-* enabling the system to evolve gradually in the field, as the usually large number of endpoints can not be updated simultaneously
+* enabling the system to evolve gradually in the field, as the usually large number of endpoints cannot be updated simultaneously
 * having endpoints that are both clients and servers

 # Terminology {#sec-terms}